ACADEMIC WORK

 In 2023, through the Field Education program at Harvard Divinity School, I started working as a Research Associate at the Institute for Peace Studies in Eastern Christianity.
 So far, I have researched the way that conflicting visions for society championed by religious institutions have influenced public policy and sentiment in Eastern Europe in the wake of the collapse of the Soviet Union.

-This past summer, as a recipient of a research grant from the Program on Georgian Studies at the Davis Center for Russian and Eurasian Studies, I was in Georgia conducting research with the Georgian Institute of Politics on the ways in which the victims of religious intolerance use the politics of memory to defend their identities and contest the exclusionary narratives advanced by the perpetrators and enablers of religious intolerance.
+In 2024, as a recipient of a research grant from the Program on Georgian Studies at the Davis Center for Russian and Eurasian Studies, I was in Georgia conducting research with the Georgian Institute of Politics on the ways in which the victims of religious intolerance use the politics of memory to defend their identities and contest the exclusionary narratives advanced by the perpetrators and enablers of religious intolerance and violence.
 To do so, I looked at some of the many modes of expression through which the identities of victims of religious intolerance are shaped—like folklore, oral and written histories, museums, and cultural heritage sites like graveyards and religious buildings—and investigated how they tied into their political initiatives.

 EXTRACURRICULAR ENGAGEMENTS